Dan J. Harkey

 Initial inquiry:

-The loan broker (agent) engages in a crucial initial inquiry with the prospective borrower, discussing:
+The loan broker (agent) engages in a crucial initial inquiry with the prospective Borrower, discussing:

 o Type of property,